bernedom/bernedom.github.io/_posts/2025-06-29-most-common-cmake-mistakes.md

 * Using variables instead of targets and packages.
 * writing non-portable CMake code.
 * Omitting CMakePresets to configure the project.
-* Not using toolchain files for cross-compilation or multiplatform builds.
+* Not using toolchain files for cross-compilation or multi-platform builds.
 * incomplete library and target setup, missing versioning and messing up PUBLIC/PRIVATE/INTERFACE usage.
 * Incorrect testing setup.